manorrock/azure-examples/appservice/deploy-to-deployment-slot/README.md

-# Deploy to a deployment slot
+# Deploy to a Deployment Slot

 ## Prerequisites